lsst/dp0-1_lsst_io/data-access-analysis-tools/index-nb-intro.rst

     Be patient.
 Sometimes it takes a couple of minutes to start a server.

-**JupyterLab Navigation:** The JupyterLab landing page in the figure below is the launch pad for all JupyterLab functionality (e.g., Notebook, Console, and Terminal).
+**JupyterLab Navigation:** The JupyterLab landing page in the figure below is the launch pad for all JupyterLab functionality (e.g., Notebook, Terminal).
 Return to this launch pad at any time by clicking the plus symbol at upper left.
+For DP0.1, only Python Notebooks and the terminal interface are supported (i.e., not the Console), and users are not able to access Portal queries from a Jupyter Notebook.

 .. figure:: /_static/RSP_NB_launcher_options.png
     :width: 400